PayHelper/payments-hub/docs/api/source/includes/public_api/_subscriptions.md

 Name | Type | Description
 --------- | ------- | -----------
 tokenValue \(`required`)| string | The token value of the subscription to be paid (can be retrieved from Subscriptions API).
-It is generated once the subscription is created.
+It is generated once the subscription is created. redirect \(`required`)| string | The URL you provide to redirect the customer to a url after payment is completed, failed or cancelled.
+Providing this parameter will override the default redirect urls.

 ### Returns